edindelan/got/README.md

 - app mobile support
 - more test coverage
 - more detailed error handling for better UX
+- add ability to map of the The Great Houses to navigate with dragging.
+Now is possible to navigate with clicking on the big or small map.
+Would be nice to have both.
 ```

 #### Run End 2 End test